PhenolLully/week-day-scheduler/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
+My motivation was to be able to understand and put together a week day schedule
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
+I built this project in order to expand on my skills on Jquery and Javascript
 - What problem does it solve?
+It solves the problem of creating a schedule for a week and storing the user info
 - What did you learn?
+I learend more about local storage and dayjs and utilizing them simultaneously.

+## Installation

+What are the steps required to install your project?
+Provide a step-by-step description of how to get the development environment running.

+First a github repository needs to be created make sure it has a README.md file, then clone the repository and paste it in your Week 4 folder.
+Then open the developer folder in the class repository and copy the material inside the folder into the repository folder.
+Then you can continue work on the assignment.

 ## Usage